 5. Use 3x5 Inch Note Cards As Aids

 Most students should not memorize a complete speech.
 They should also not completely read a speech.
-Rather, a student has a set of note cards to help him or her remember and follow the points to be made in the speech.
+Rather, students have a set of note cards to help them remember and follow the points to be made in the speech.

 Preparing young EFL learners for giving speeches is a very challenging task.
 It can be an interesting and worthwhile activity, however, if teachers do the following: one, let students select their speech topics and write their own speeches; and two, coach students on how to understand and connect with their audience to get their messages across.

 Martin Luther King I Have a Dream Speech